 Fortis Institute provides an orientation program to help students adjust to the Institute environment.

-The Institute holds orientation prior to the start of each program start.
-Fortis Institute policies, student responsibilities, and any questions are addressed at the orientation.
+Orientation is held by the Institute prior to the start of each program start.
+Institute policies, student responsibilities, and any questions are addressed at the orientation.